Grekto-dev/whisper-gui-python/README.md

 ## 🌍 **Internationalization**

 The app automatically defaults to **English (US)**.
-You can change the language to other languages in the top-right corner (currently only **Brazilian Portuguese** is supported).
+You can change to other languages in the top-right corner (currently only **Brazilian Portuguese** is supported).
 The app will ask to restart to apply the language changes.